Generalizing entanglement via informational invariance for arbitrary statistical theories: Introduction

 \nd In particular, entanglement \cite{BEN} is conventionally viewed as the most emblematic expression of non-classicality.
 Schr\"{o}dinger is widely quoted stating that ``entanglement is \emph{the} characteristic trait of quantum mechanics" \cite{Schro1,Schro2,EPR}.
 Indeed, characterizing entanglement has become one of the most important current tasks of physics \cite{ReviewHorodeki2009}, with a host of possible technological applications.
-An entanglement criterion based on {\it geometrical} properties of entanglement has been recently presented \cite{Holik-Plastino-2011a} that will be here employed to extrapolate many entanglement's properties to {\it arbitrary probabilistic theories} by recourse to an essential mathematical ingredient, the so-called Convex Operational Model (COM) approach, itself founded on geometrical properties of a special convex set, that containing all the states of an arbitrary statistical theory \cite{Barnum-Wilce-2009,Barnum-Wilce-2010} (see also \cite{Perinotti-2010,Perinotti-2011,Barnum-Entropy,Barnum-PRL,Barnum-Toner,BarnumArXiv,Barret-2007,Entropy-generalized-II}).
+An entanglement criterion based on {\it geometrical} properties of entanglement has been recently presented in \cite{Holik-Plastino-2011a}.
+These geometrical features of entanglement will be employed here to extrapolate many entanglement's properties to {\it arbitrary probabilistic theories}.
+This is done by recourse to an essential mathematical ingredient, the so-called Convex Operational Model (COM) approach.
+The COM approach is founded on geometrical properties of a special convex set, that containing all the states of an arbitrary statistical theory \cite{Barnum-Wilce-2009,Barnum-Wilce-2010} (see also \cite{Perinotti-2010,Perinotti-2011,Barnum-Entropy,Barnum-PRL,Barnum-Toner,BarnumArXiv,Barret-2007,Entropy-generalized-II}).
 The COM approach has its roots in operational theories and has been shown to be useful to generalize many quantum mechanical notions mentioned above, such as teleportation protocols, no broadcasting, and no cloning theorems \cite{Barnum-Wilce-2009,Barnum-Wilce-2010,Barnum-PRL}.
 The geometrical approach based on convex sets can also be seen as a framework in which non-linear theories which generalize quantum mechanics, can be included, studied, and compared with it \cite{MielnikGQM,MielnikGQS,MielnikTF}.
 It is also important to remark that an axiomatization independent (and equivalent to) the von Neumann formalism can be given using the geometrical-operational approach \cite{MielnikGQM,MielnikGQS,MielnikTF}.

 \nd The importance of entanglement as a resource for measuring classicality of a state has been highlighted in \cite{Ferrie-2011}.
 Other measures of non-classicality exist, of course.
 One of the most important is the negativity of the Wigner function \cite{wbook}.
 Another important measure of non-classicality -often found in quantum optics- has to do with the properties of coherent states, i.e., a state will be considered classical if it can be written as a mixture of coherent sates (which satisfy a minimal violation of Heisenberg's uncertainty principle).
 More recently, quantum discord (QD) \cite{DVB10,OZ02,LLZ07,CABMPW10,batle,ana} has became another measure of non-classicality.
 QD refers to important manifestations of the quantumness of correlations in composite systems that are different from those of entanglement-origin and may be relevant in quantum information technologies \cite{DVB10,OZ02,CABMPW10,HV01}.